-Mark called Ellen to arrange for a room in the Inskiers cabin.
+Mark called Ellen to arrange for a room in the InSkiers cabin.
 Ellen had a cold and sounded like Lauren Bacall when she answered.
-He liked that.
+Mark liked that.

 On New Year’s Day they were both at Homewood and decided to ski together.
 The sky had dumped eighteen inches of Sierra cement the night before, so skiing was tough.
 Mark was a green-run guy, and Ellen was a black-run gal, so they compromised and skied the blue runs.

-People kept falling and losing their skis in the thick snow, and Mark would ask the crashed skiers where they went down.
-Then he would climb up to the spot and retrieve their skis.
+People kept falling and losing their skis in the thick snow, and Mark would ask the crashed skiers where they went down and then would climb up to the spot and retrieve their skis.

-Mark would snowplow down to the next crashed person, would ask, would climb up to where they went down, then do it again.
+Then he would snowplow down to the next crashed person, would ask, then would climb up to where they went down, then do it again.

 Mark and Ellen ended up carpooling back and forth to the ski slopes.
-She helped him learn to ski.
-He called her the doctor of ski-ology.
+Mark called Karen the doctor of ski-ology.